Trailers and sidecars

 • allow for the extra vehicle length, particularly when turning or emerging at junctions – you might need to take a different position on the road to give you enough space to turn.

-If you use your brakes too heavily; for example, when going downhill, your motorbike may suffer brake fade – a loss of braking power caused by the brakes getting too hot.
+If you use your brakes too heavily; for example, when going downhill, your motorcycle may suffer brake fade – a loss of braking power caused by the brakes getting too hot.
 To help avoid brake fade

 • change to a lower gear